surajneupane55/React-on-Rails-API-guide/index.md

 [Github React-frontend](https://github.com/surajneupane55/react-app-challenge-frontend)

 Building a complete application with API is always a challenging job since every element must connect and work as intended.
-This guide will take you through the experience I encountered during building a simple React on Rails API.
+This guide will walk you through the experience I encountered during building a simple React on Rails API.

 We will first build a small RESTful JSON Rails api that serves data which later will be consumed by our React Application.

 ## Building Rails application to consume data from React

-Rails 5 have evolved a lot where we can now have an option to creat api only.
-This option removes all the Middleware which are not necessary unlike native rails application.
-For example: Views are never created when we choose to create api application.
+Rails 5 has evolved a lot where we can now have an option to create API only.
+This option removes all the middleware which is not necessary unlike native rails application.
+For example: Views are never created when we choose to create API application.

 Our application will have resource name Record with following attributes: name, email and phone.